 The difference between a good tank dumping experience, and a bad one can come down to the tools (or the quality of the tools) that you are using.

 Arming yourself with the right tools is half the battle.
+Here what do you need to dump your RV waste tanks?

 - Disposable gloves (rubber or latex)